-A very warm welcome to Cayman Prep and High School Sixth Form, a place that offers greater freedom and choice to study the subjects you genuinely enjoy in smaller classes, with a more grown-up relationship with tutors and specialist teachers.
+A warm welcome to Cayman Prep and High School Sixth Form, a place that offers greater freedom and choice to study subjects you genuinely enjoy in smaller classes, with more grown-up relationships with tutors and specialist teachers.

-The international Sixth Form experience is a gateway to University and beyond.
-Here, you will be guided towards a personalised and manageable curriculum from day one.
+The international Sixth Form experience is a gateway to university and beyond.
+Here, you will be guided towards a personalised and balanced curriculum from day one.
 You will learn to balance independent learning and equip yourself with life skills.

-A dedicated tutor and Head of Year 12 will meet you on a regular basis and will be able to assist with current and future planning, as well as discuss any other concerns.
-Whether you value the high level of pastoral and academic support to ensure a smooth progression from Year 11 to Sixth Form based learning or want to make full use of the extensive University and careers advice available, we will provide you with an environment that you feel supported and empowered to fulfil your potential.
+You will have a dedicated tutor who you will meet on a daily basis and receive support from the Head of Year 12 and 13, as well as from me as the Head of Sixth Form.
+Together we will assist with current and future planning, developing study skills and any other matters arising so that you are able to best enjoy your Sixth Form experience and flourish.
+There is a high level of pastoral and academic support to ensure a smooth progression from Year 11 to Sixth Form based learning and extensive University and careers advice available, we provide you with an environment where you feel supported and empowered to fulfill your full potential.